ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Final Thoughts:

 Since Cash App is primarily designed for payments between friends and people who know and trust each other.
-Personally, I would recommend you to avoid payments to people you don’t know, especially if it involves the sale of goods and services (like phones, event tickets, and Craigslist items).
+Personally, I would recommend you avoid payments to people you don’t know, especially if it involves the sale of goods and services (like phones, event tickets, and Craigslist items).

 Cash App does not offer buyer or seller protection.
 Cash App transactions are usually a matter between the merchant, you, and your card issuer.
 Cash App is a P2P service and does not offer a buyer protection policy.